Cuis-Smalltalk/Cuis-Smalltalk-Dev/README.md

 Disclaimer: It should work on OS X and Unix.
 However, it is only tested on OS X and Ubuntu 12.04.
 Please test on other platforms and let us know the results.
 Feel free to send pull requests!

 ### Towards Morphic 3
 In Cuis work is on the way to restructure and upgrade the Morphic classes.
-For more see [Notes on Morphic](NotesOnMorphic.md).
+For more see [Notes on Morphic](Documentation/NotesOnMorphic.md).

 ### Contributing to Cuis ###
 Cuis is maintained on https://github.com/Cuis-Smalltalk.

-Please read [Code Management in Cuis 4](http://www.cuis-smalltalk.org/CodeManagementInCuis4.html), about developing packages for Cuis, and [Using Git and GitHub to host and manage Cuis code](http://www.cuis-smalltalk.org/CuisAndGitHub.html).
+Please read [Code Management in Cuis](Documentation/CodeManagementInCuis.md), about developing packages for Cuis, and [Using Git and GitHub to host and manage Cuis code](Documentation/CuisAndGitHub.md).
 While Cuis should work equally well with any file-based DVCS, we encourage the use of Git and GitHub.

 To contribute code, please use an image with all included packages already loaded, and include new versions of affected packages.
 This will ensure we don't break them while we evolve Cuis.
 Here is a Smalltalk script to load all packages currently included: